mmaitai/mmaitai.github.io/README.md

 ---

 ### Understand Hospital Readmissions: How can we save hospital resouces by reducing hospital readmission?
-This project explores ten years of patient information to gain insights on primary diagnosis across all age groups and the effect or hospital readmissions.
+This project explores ten years of patient information to gain insights on primary diagnosis across all age groups and the effect on hospital readmissions.
 The project focuses on diabetic patients with A1c test as the hospital readmission indicator.

 <img width="1075" alt="combined" src="https://user-images.githubusercontent.com/107354453/234213518-828118a6-33fc-4c36-b34c-e49ffd38dae0.png">